 Agents

-Autonomous AI systems with reasoning, tool orchestration, and memory
+LLM-powered systems with autonomous reasoning, tool selection, and memory

-When you need an AI system that can analyze research papers, decide which sources to consult, retrieve relevant context from previous work, and synthesize everything into coherent insights — you need more than predefined steps.
+When you need to analyze research papers, decide which sources to consult, retrieve context from previous work, and synthesize everything into insights — you can’t script every step.
 You need reasoning.
 You need tool selection.
 You need autonomous decision-making.

 Example